PumukyDev/arch-installation/README.md

 </dd></dl>

 > [!IMPORTANT]
-> I strongly recommend installing `amd-ucode` or `intel-ucode` as well.
+> I recommend installing `amd-ucode` or `intel-ucode` as well.
 These packages provide CPU microcode updates for hardware bugs and security fixes.
 Just add `amd-ucode` or `intel-ucode` to the `pacstrap` installation.